-For example, did you know Aboriginal people inhabited the local region for over 23,000 years before European settlers arrived, leaving behind numerous sacred sites just waiting to be discovered.
-Of course, It’s never too late to pay tribute to and educate yourself about the deep-seated Indigenous culture of our city.
+For example, did you know Aboriginal people inhabited the local region for over 23,000 years before European settlers arrived?
+Leaving behind numerous sacred sites just waiting to be discovered.
+Of course, It’s never too late in paying tribute to and educating yourself about our city’s deep-seated Indigenous culture.

-Here are six places to get you started.
+Here are six places to get you off to a great start.

 Jellurgal Aboriginal Cultural Centre

 The Jellurgal Aboriginal Centre is located at the bottom of Burleigh’s Headland.
-Watch Aboriginal artists create traditional artwork, browse the paintings for sale and see Aboriginal artefacts such as dilly bags, shields and other tools and instruments that were part of everyday life.
-Burleigh Heads National Park is a very important and sacred Indigenous place that, to this day, offers an amazing insight into the world of the Kombumerri people including many dreamtime stories about how Burleigh Hill and Talle Creek came to be.
-Go on a guided tour to discover all that is hidden, choose between half or full day tours starting at $20.
+Authentic paintings are available for sale at the Centre, and along with the paintings, you will see Aboriginal artefacts such as dilly bags, shields and other tools and instruments that were part of everyday life.
+Burleigh Heads National Park is a significant and sacred Indigenous place that, to this day, offers a fantastic insight into the world of the Kombumerri people, including many Dreamtime stories about how Burleigh Hill and Talle Creek came to be.
+Go on a guided tour to discover all that is hidden.
+Go to their website to find out more and book.

 Where: Right next to the Tallebudgera Creek car park, Gold Coast Highway, Burleigh Heads